Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Proposed Methods

 In essence, our decision rule checks whether the evaluator's output varies when the true answer is replaced.
 Lack of change indicates invariance to the ground truth, an essential feature of blind attacks, and therefore serves as a reliable signal for detection.

 A potential vulnerability in CFE is the coincidental semantic or lexical overlap between a generated fake answer and the true answer, which could lead to erroneous attack detection.
 To mitigate this, a more robust approach involves generating multiple distinct fake answers.
-By applying CFE independently for each and forming a consensus judgment, the impact of any single misleading sample is significantly reduced.
+Firstly, if the vocabulary size is in the tens of thousands, the probability of false acceptance becomes negligible.
+Moreover, using multiple fake answers for CFE reduces the risk exponentially.
+As long as the true answer is not leaked, blind attacks can be detected with high probability.

+In addition, QA tasks can allow partial correctness or multiple valid answers.
+Evaluating SE and CFE against all possible answers risk wasting computational cost and blurring the distinction between genuine semantic variation and adversarial invariance.
+Future extensions can address this by allowing the binary evaluator to assign weighted scores based on the plausibility of each answer.
+Moreover, sampling or consensus-based strategies could further reduce computational cost while maintaining evaluation robustness.